crytic/blockchain-security-contacts/README.md

 * Don't make researchers [agree to terms](https://twitter.com/matthew_d_green/status/1025365194330066945) to report security issues to you
 * Create a dedicated security@ email address that delivers directly to your engineering team

 This document is a work in progress.
 We're happy to accept feedback, questions, or ideas for improvements.
-[File an issue](https://github.com/trailofbits/blockchain-security-contacts/issues/new) on Github or [join us on Slack](https://empireslacking.herokuapp.com/) to talk further.
+[File an issue](https://github.com/trailofbits/blockchain-security-contacts/issues/new) or [join us on Slack](https://empireslacking.herokuapp.com/) to talk further.

 ## Blockchains